andy489/Introduction_to_Programming_CPP/Tasks.md

    a) scalene, isoscles or equaterial

-   b) obtuse, right or acute.
+   b) obtuse, right-angled or acute.